Science Friday’s Second Life: The Voyage Home

 D PETERSCHMIDT: Although Matt has spent less time in Second Life than he thought he would during quarantine, it’s still a valuable place for him.

 If you didn’t have the history that you do in Second Life, do you think your emotional well-being would be worse off right now?

 MATT BURR: Yes, I definitely do.
 Because I have this great resource that’s going to help me cope with it.
 It is a comfort to me to know that Second Life is right there, just a click away, if I start feeling lonely or something.

-DANIEL PETERSCHMIDT: And that’s something I was thinking a lot about as I was working on the story.
+D PETERSCHMIDT: And that’s something I was thinking a lot about as I was working on the story.
 Now, during the pandemic, a lot of us are stuck at home.
 Our previous social lives are in pieces.
 And Zoom calls aren’t really ideal replacements for face to face interactions.
 So could Second Life and other virtual worlds give us something that endless video meetings can’t?

 KATHERINE ISBISTER: I remember having this moment where I felt like I might be living in the matrix where it was, like, are these people anything more than talking heads?

-DANIEL PETERSCHMIDT: Katherine Isbister is a human computer interaction and games researcher at the University of California, Santa Cruz.
+D PETERSCHMIDT: Katherine Isbister is a human computer interaction and games researcher at the University of California, Santa Cruz.
 And like a lot of us, she spent a lot of time in the past few months on video chat.

 KATHERINE ISBISTER: And then I was I was having a co-working meeting with a friend.
 And I could see her in the background making her tea.
 And it was just so comforting to see her doing that in her own space.

 And I think what is really interesting about shared worlds is you can go through the ritual of making tea together.
 You can sit quietly and just say nothing in an online world and still feel a sense of co-presence.
 You can get in a virtual boat and just be rowing for a while and say nothing.